-For this project, as with Project #1, you will put together several techniques and concepts learned in CS 1323 and some new techniques to make an application that searches a large collection of annual demographic data on places.
+For this project, as with Project 1, you will put together several techniques and concepts learned in CS 1323 and some new techniques to make an application that searches a large collection of annual demographic data on places.
 We will call this application a "sortable and searchable place data system" or "SSPDS," since the primary features of this system are its sortability and searchability.
 Note that much of the code you write for this program could be reused in more complex applications, as we will see in later assignments.

-Your software will first ask the user for the name of the data file where the place data is stored.
+Your software will first ask the user for the name of the text or binary file where the place data is stored.
 This should be done using the technique described in the section below on reading input from the keyboard.
-It will then read in the specified data file and store the data into the SSDPS.
-Each line in the data file consists of a place name, a state2 name3, an indication of whether the place is a metropolitan area or a county, an STCOU number if the place is a county, and zero or more years of annual demographic data.
+It will then read in the specified text or binary file and store the data into the SSDPS.
+Each line in the text file consists of a place name, a state1 name2, an indication of whether the place is a urban area or a county, an STCOU number if the place is a county, and zero or more years of annual demographic data.
 The annual demographic data itself will consist of pairs of year and population.
-The format of this file is described below under Input Format.
+The format of this file is described below under Text Input/Output Format.